Career Exploration and Development

 Where does Career Exploration and Development find Winter Term micro-internships?

 Each year, Oberlin alumni working at various organizations contact CED to share Winter Term opportunities.
 These micro-internships are designed to reflect a shorter duration than a more traditional internship while providing the training, mentorship, and experience that make an internship substantive and meaningful.
-Most—but not all—micro-internships are posted by Oberlin alumni, who may or may not serve as the internship supervisor.
+Many—but not all—micro-internships are posted by Oberlin alumni, who may or may not serve as the internship supervisor.

 How do I apply to Winter Term micro-internships on Handshake?